-We offer a rich spectrum of educational and academic activities, including grand rounds, journal club, weekly case conferences, monthly seminars highlighting ongoing research, professional development series and more.
-Visit our Events page for more information on upcoming activities.
+Northwestern Medicine and the Feinberg School of Medicine offer a rich spectrum of educational and academic activities, including grand rounds, journal club, case conferences, seminar series in behavioral and clinical neuroscience, monthly seminars highlighting ongoing research, professional development series and more.

 Requirements & Eligibility

 Qualified applicants will have successfully completed a PhD in clinical psychology, including a one-year APA/CPA-approved internship with concentration in neuropsychology.
-Preference will be given to applicants with a strong theoretical foundation in functional neuroanatomy and research experience, including publications and conference presentations.
+Preference will be given to applicants with a strong theoretical foundation in neuropsychological assessment and functional neuroanatomy, and research experience including publications and conference presentations.

 How to Apply